cvmfs/cvmfs/test/vng_testing/README.md

 ## Objective

 VNG Testing provides a framework for automating and validating kernel and filesystem-related tests in a virtualized environment.
-It is designed to facilitate testing with custom Linux kernels and CernVM-FS images, ensuring reproducibility and isolation.
+It is designed to facilitate testing with Linux kernels and CernVM-FS images, ensuring reproducibility and isolation.

 ## Project Structure